 Despite its strengths as a resource for identifying high-quality instructional materials, there are limitations for how this framework can be used.
-While the document presents crucial guidelines, it is NOT intended to be exhaustive in addressing all elements of instructional materials and practices needed to create an equitable experience for students.
-Additionally, this document is NOT a rubric, meaning it does not provide a checklist or a scoring system for evaluation of instructional materials.
+While the document presents crucial guidelines, it is NOT intended to be exhaustive in addressing all the elements of instructional materials and practices needed to create an equitable experience for students.
+Additionally, this document is NOT a rubric, meaning it does not provide a checklist or a scoring system for the evaluation of instructional materials.
 Instead, it offers guidance on the essential components of high-quality materials, encouraging educators to exercise professional judgment and adapt to their specific educational context.
-From this framework, a complimentary ELA/literacy rubric has been designed to make these criteria measurable in service of evaluating the quality of instructional materials.

-It is also important for educators and leaders to recognize any and all humanizing considerations beyond the framework that may be necessary based on the unique students, contexts of classrooms, and school/district conditions in their review and selection of high-quality materials using this framework.
-Overall, this framework serves as a roadmap, empowering educators to select and utilize the instructional materials that foster inclusivity, rigor, and relevance, ultimately resulting in enhanced student learning outcomes for all students.
+It is also important for educators and leaders to recognize any and all humanizing considerations beyond the framework that may be necessary based on their unique students, classroom contexts, and school/district conditions in their review and selection of high-quality materials.
+Overall, this framework serves as a roadmap, empowering educators to select and use instructional materials that foster inclusivity, rigor, and relevance, ultimately resulting in enhanced learning outcomes for all students.